Best USB WiFi Adapters for PC and Laptop

 It is also a dual-band USB adapter and works in both the 2.4GHz and 5GHz bands.

-The one downside it is a Wireless-N dongle with none of the new protocols.
+The one downside it is a Wireless-N dongle with none of the new protocols, and there is no Mac support.

 Read Full Review Here